-Also known as Datil yucca, blue yucca, or soapweed, the Yucca baccata (banana yucca) is a cactus-like succulent known for its fleshy, sweet seedpods that range from green to dark purple.
+Also known as the Datil or banana yucca, Yucca baccata, is a cactus-like succulent known for its fleshy, sweet seedpods that range from green to dark purple.
 Given the name, it's not surprising that these are the size and shape of a banana (although they taste more like sweet potatoes).

-This type of yucca is native to the Southwest United States (Arizona, New Mexico, Texas, Colorado, Utah, Nevada, and the Death Valley area of California) as well as northern Mexico, and shares the same mounded clumps of stiff, sword-shaped leaves with all the other varieties of yucca.
-Banana yucca often grows with sagebrush, pinyon juniper, or ponderosa pine in its natural environment.
+This type of yucca is native to the Southwest United States (Arizona, New Mexico, Texas, Colorado, Utah, Nevada, and the Death Valley area of California) as well as northern Mexico.
+It shares the same mounded clumps of stiff, sword-shaped leaves with all the other varieties of yucca.
+Yucca baccata often grows with sagebrush, pinyon juniper, or ponderosa pine in its natural environment.

-The banana yucca will grow tall spikes of creamy (sometimes purple-tinged) bell-shaped flowers that are densely arranged in the spring, but they may not grow every year, as these plants need to recuperate and rebuild a healthy store of carbohydrates before blooming again.
+The banana yucca will grow tall spikes of creamy, often purple-tinged bell-shaped flowers that are densely arranged in the spring.
+They may not bloom every year, as these plants need to recuperate and rebuild a healthy store of carbohydrates before blooming again.
 The plants generally remain stemless but can form in large clusters.
 Its blue-green leaves, which are concave on top and convex underneath, create a large rosette.

-Along with its seedpods being consumed as food, yucca leaves also have a variety of uses, from being woven into baskets or used to make brushes, and the roots are prized as a natural soap.
+Along with its seedpods being consumed as food, yucca leaves also have a variety of uses, including being woven into baskets or used to make brushes.

 |Common Name||Banana Yucca|

 |Mature Size||Foliage 2-3 feet; bloom spike 2 feet|